lrug/lrug.org/source/meetings/2017/july/index.html.md

 > This talk explores the virtues of Elixir processes and demonstrates how to work with them.
 >
 > Finally we will take a deeper dive into a real world example; constructing a capable webserver.

-### Food and Drinks

-{::sponsor name="Nested" size="main" /}

-The nice people at [Nested][] have arranged to provide us with some pizza and drinks.
-These will be available before the meeting in the Skills Matter downstairs bar area.

-Thanks for supporting us [Nested][]!

 Afterwards
 ----------